belibug/SecretBackup/README.md

 - Migrate secrets from one store backend to different one. (e.g., KeePass to AzureVault Migration).

 > [!IMPORTANT]
-> Currently it supports secret saved as string, securestring and PSCredential only
+> Currently it supports secret saved as string, securestring and PSCredential only, does not support secret of type Byte and Hastable

 ## Features

 - Export PowerShell Secret Store as plain JSON
 - Restore PowerShell Secret Store from JSON
+- Retain any metadata content in secret

 ## Installation